saitejakchintaginjal/python-/README.md

 2. Calculates the sum of all integers in this range.
 3. Displays the final sum.
     """

 total_sum = 0

 for num in range(1, 51):
 total_sum += num

 print("The sum of numbers from 1 to 50 is:", total_sum)

+# ASSIGNMENT 3

+Task-1:
+"""Problem Statement: Write a Python program that:

+1. Defines a function named factorial that takes a number as an argument and calculates its factorial using a loop or recursion.
+2. Returns the calculated factorial.
+3. Calls the function with a sample number and prints the output.
+    """

+def fact_rec(num):
+if num == 1:
+return 1
+else:
+return num \* fact_rec(num - 1)

+number = int(input("Enter the number: "))
+result = fact_rec(number)

+print(f"factorial of {number} is {result}")

+Task-2:
+"""
+Problem Statement: Write a Python program that:

+1. Asks the user for a number as input.
+2. Uses the math module to calculate the: o Square root of the number o Natural logarithm (log base e) of the number o Sine of the number (in radians)
+3. Displays the calculated results.
+    """

+import math

+number = int(input("Enter a number: "))
+print(f"Square root: {math.sqrt(number)}")
+print(f"Logarithm: {math.log(number)}")
+print(f"Sine: {math.sin(number)}")